jeldrint/Blog-API-Server/README.md

     - cleaning up the code, cleaning up the update button (60% done, functional)
         - update is now clean, i put express validator to not accept messages beyond 7000 words
         - tidying up the url, adding two parameters
     - working on comments (part 1: conceptualizing)
         - ☑️when in public, there is a comment button, which will redirect you to log in

 * May 16
     - working on comments (part 2)
         - when clicking the add a comment button, it will alternate display with a 'mini form'
         - stuck at the button onclick in ejs

+* May 17
+    - i think I need to incorporate reactjs na.
+I have some problems with the EJS regarding the buttons. (currently implementing vite+reactjs)